 Each year the chapters eligible for COB change depending on their chapter quota and/or the Panhellenic Association’s total.
 Only some of the chapters who are eligible for COB will choose to participate.
-Upon the completion of the Continuous Open Bidding Interest Form, individuals will be contacted with information on participating chapters.
+You can fill out our COB interest form and your information will be shared with the chapters.

 When does COB start and end?

-For Winter 2020, COB starts after the conclusion of primary recruitment.
+For Fall 2021, COB starts on the first day of classes and may continue throughout the rest of the semester.
+For Winter 2022, COB starts after the conclusion of primary recruitment.
 Eligible chapters can continue COB through the duration of the winter semester.

 How many women will receive bids through COB?